 As a rule, we consider that a trust is resident in Québec or in Canada if the trustee is resident in Québec or in Canada.

 However, we may consider that a trust is resident in Québec even if the trustee is not resident in Québec, but it is shown that a large portion of the control and administration of the trust's property is entrusted to a person, other than the trustee, who is resident in Québec.

 Where certain legislative provisions apply only if the trust was resident in Canada throughout the year, the trust is deemed to have met this condition if it was resident in Canada immediately before it ceased to exist.

-As a rule, a resident trust or a deemed resident trust must file an income tax return for any taxation year for which it has income tax payable.
+As a rule, a resident trust or a deemed resident trust must file an income tax return for a taxation year.

 The term “resident trust” means any trust described under Types of Trusts that is subject to Québec income tax for a given taxation year because it is in one of the following situations: